 Not too long ago, I wrote a detailed article on what you can put in a green bin.
-Today, we take a look at what you can and cannot put in a skip bin.
+Today, we look at what you can and cannot put in a skip bin.
 Contrary to popular belief, you cannot put anything in a skip bin.
-Some people assume you can put everything but tyres in skip bins, but they too would be wrong.
+Some people assume you can put everything but tyres in skip bins, but they, too, would be wrong.

 Skip bins are so popular due to their convenience and efficiency in removing large volumes of waste and varied waste types.
 Still, there are strict regulations on what waste types are permitted.

 If you’re looking to hire a skip bin in Brisbane any time soon, it will pay to have a clear understanding of what you can put in them and what you certainly cannot.
 Failure to adhere to skip bin waste regulations could result in additional fees or your waste not being collected at all.